Investors welcome new Italian government

 Sovereign borrowing costs fell to their lowest since October 2010 at a sale of 6 billion euros of five-year and 10-year bonds, and blue chip shares rose 1.6 percent - outperforming other European markets.

-That suggested approval for the choice of centre-left politician Enrico Letta as prime minister, and confidence in his ability to bridge differences with the centre-right party of Silvio Berlusconi and the centrists of ex-premier Mario Monti.
+That suggested approval for the choice of center-left politician Enrico Letta as prime minister, and confidence in his ability to bridge differences with the center-right party of Silvio Berlusconi and the centrists of ex-premier Mario Monti.

 Letta's appointment at the weekend at the head of a coalition government ended two months of political deadlock and fuelled hopes about short-term action to tackle the crisis.